MichaelCurrin/code-cookbook/recipes/make/python.md

-# Python and make
+# Python

 ## Install and check

-See [Makefile](https://github.com/MichaelCurrin/py-project-template/blob/master/Makefile) in my `py-project-template` repo as I have refined that over time to work well for me.
+See my [Makefile](https://github.com/MichaelCurrin/py-project-template/blob/master/Makefile) in my `py-project-template` repo as I have refined that over time to work well for me.